grumpi/domvm-isomorphic-example/README.md

 1. adding to a no-JavaScript HTML website until it can behave exactly like a rich, interactive Single-Page-Application and
 2. adding to a Single-Page-Application until it can behave exactly like a no-JavaScript HTML website.

 Going from full to empty, or from empty to full are both either very difficult or time-consuming to do.
-The time-consuming way, but not difficult way is to create a separate no-JavaScript HTML website and a Single-Page-Application for the different user bases.
+The time-consuming way is to create a separate no-JavaScript HTML website and a Single-Page-Application for the different user bases.

-Going from full to half-full, or from empty to half-full seems less involved.
+Not going all the way seems less involved.

 It's not hard to add capabilities to a Single-Page-Application stack that allow rendering HTML pages on the server so that users on all kinds of browsing agents can see the content inside the Single-Page-Application.